cjacker/opensource-toolchain-bouffalo-lab/README.md

 - riscv64 embeded toolchain to generate 32bit and 64bit codes
 - **optional** riscv64 linux toolchain if you want to work with linux on C906.

-Usually I prefer to use Xpack prebuilt toolchains, but Xpack only provide rv32 embed toolchain up to now and not compatible with some Xuantie extentions.
+Usually I prefer to use [Xpack prebuilt RISC-V toolchains](https://github.com/xpack-dev-tools/riscv-none-elf-gcc-xpack/), but Xpack only provide rv32 embed toolchain up to now and not compatible with some Xuantie extentions.
 In this tutorial, we will and have to use prebuilt T-Head Xuantie toolchains.

 ## T-Head Xuantie RISC-V embeded gcc